mtntruong/LRT-HDR/README.md

 [5] J. Kronander, S. Gustavson, G. Bonnet, A. Ynnerman, and J. Unger, “A unified framework for multi-sensor HDR video reconstruction,” *Signal Process.
 Image Commun.*, vol. 29, no. 2, pp. 203–215, Feb.
 2014.

-## Citation
+# Citation
-If this dataset is useful for your research, please cite our work
+If our research and data are useful for your research, please kindly cite our work
 ```
 @article{Mai2022,
     author={Mai, Truong Thanh Nhat and Lam, Edmund Y. and Lee, Chul},